 To add a bit of warmth and lightness to a dark chocolate brown base, Stephanie Brown, NYC-based hair colorist of IGK Salons recommends adding caramel pops of color for a look that's subtle, pretty, and summery.
 "It's a great way to add dimension without going blonde," she says.

-Ask your hairdresser to carefully place balayage caramel pieces through the front of your hair to frame the face.
+Ask your hairdresser to carefully place balayage caramel pieces through the front of your hair to frame your face.